 See NYSBA Best Practices In E-Discovery In New York State and Federal Courts (2011) (Guideline 11 on search and review to protect privileged ESI and clawback type agreements).

-This last section on Privacy and Confidentiality has yet to be written.
+More guidelines on last section on Privacy and Confidentiality will be coming.
 Please propose best practice description of these and other Review areas in the comments below, or by email to Ralph Losey.

 General.
 The Search and Review activities – 6, 7, 8 – are intimately connected with and flow out of Cooperation, #5.
 See diagram below.
 The green Review steps are typically oriented to Productions of documents to requesting parties, but not always.
 Some search and review lead only to internal Productions, such as investigations.
 Further, the Protections step in Review – 8 – is actually designed for non-production of ESI that does not have to be produced, such as non-responsive or privileged documents.
 Again, this ties back to the Cooperation step where scope of relevancy or responsivity is determined.